GabeScott/standard-works-vault/General Conference/2006 April - Zion in the Midst of Babylon.md

 Among them were Daniel, Hananiah, Mishael, and Azariah.
 They were to be the favored ones among the young people brought to Babylon.
 The king’s servant instructed them that they were to eat of the king’s meat and drink of the king’s wine.

 Let us clearly understand the pressures that the four young men were under.
 They had been carried away as captives by a conquering power and were in the household of a king who held the power of life or death over them.
 And yet Daniel and his brothers refused to do that which they believed to be wrong, however much the Babylonian culture believed it to be right.
-And for that fidelity and courage, the Lord blessed them and “gave them knowledge and skill in all learning and wisdom” (Dan.
-1:17).
+And for that fidelity and courage, the Lord blessed them and “gave them knowledge and skill in all learning and wisdom” ([[Daniel 1.17|Daniel 1:17]]).

 Seduced by our culture, we often hardly recognize our idolatry, as our strings are pulled by that which is popular in the Babylonian world.
-Indeed, as the poet Wordsworth said: “The world is too much with us” (“The World Is Too Much with Us; Late and Soon,” in The Complete Poetical Works of William Wordsworth [1924], 353).
+Indeed, as the poet Wordsworth said, “The world is too much with us” (“The World Is Too Much with Us; Late and Soon,” in *The Complete Poetical Works of William Wordsworth* \[1924\], 353).
 In his first epistle, John writes:

-“I have written unto you ... because ye are strong, and the word of God abideth in you, and ye have overcome the wicked one.
+“I have written unto you … because ye are strong, and the word of God abideth in you, and ye have overcome the wicked one.

-“Love not the world, neither the things that are in the world” (1 Jn.
-2:14–15).
+“Love not the world, neither the things that are in the world” ([[1 John 2.14|1 John 2:14–15]][[1 John 2.15|]]).

 We do not need to adopt the standards, the mores, and the morals of Babylon.
 We can create Zion in the midst of Babylon.
 We can have our own standards for music and literature and dance and film and language.
 We can have our own standards for dress and deportment, for politeness and respect.
 We can live in accordance with the Lord’s moral laws.
 We can limit how much of Babylon we allow into our homes by the media of communication.